Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Experiments

+(3) The Pavia Center dataset was captured by Reflective Optics System Imaging Spectrometer (ROSIS).
+The spectrum ranges from 400nm to 900 nm.
+We use the data provided by the website \footnote{\href{https://github.com/liangjiandeng/HyperPanCollection}{https://github.com/liangjiandeng/HyperPanCollection}}.
+There are two sets of data in this dataset.
+Each contains an HRHS image of size $400\times 400\times 102$, a LRHS image of size $100\times 100\times 102$ and a PAN image of size $400\times 400$.

 Six quantitative indices are used to evaluate the restoration results.
 The Peak Signal-to-Noise Ratio (PSNR) assesses perceptual image quality.
 The Structural Similarity Index Measure (SSIM) compares the structural information between two images.
-The Q$2^n$ \cite{Q2N} index is particularly designed for measuring quality for multiband images.
-The spectral Angle Mapper (SAM) measures the spectral similarity between two MSIs.
-The Error Relative Global Dimension Synthesis (ERGAS) evaluates the quality of the MSI by a normalized average error of each band.
+The Q2N \cite{Q2N} index is particularly designed for measuring quality for multiband images.
+The spectral Angle Mapper (SAM) measures the spectral similarity between two HS images.
+The Error Relative Global Dimension Synthesis (ERGAS) evaluates the quality of the HS image by a normalized average error of each band.
 The spatial correlation coefficient (SCC) measures the spatial details preserved in the restored image.